HenrikSamuelsson/course-sw-architecture-for-iot/README.md

 ## Software Architecture Drivers

-Many companies are going through a digital transformation and this means more software to be constructed which in turn means that there is a need for a greater number of software architects.
+Many companies are going through a digital transformation, this means more software to be constructed, which in turn means that there is a need for more software architects.

 ## Requirements